auxesis/visage/README.md

  * `profiles.yaml` - groups of graphs Visage is to display
  * `plugin-colors.yaml` - colors for specific plugins/plugin instances
  * `fallback-colors.yaml` - ordered list of fallback colors
- * `init.rd` - bootstrapping code, specifies collectd's RRD directory
+ * `init.rb` - bootstrapping code, specifies collectd's RRD directory

 `profiles.yaml` isn't setup by default, but you can copy `profiles.yaml.sample` across and edit to taste.
 The plugins are in the format of